After 16 years, backup spelling bee pronouncer gets his shot

 "It's wonderful to be part of a program that rewards young people who focus on scholastic and educational endeavors," Sietsema said.
 "To see their enthusiasm about literacy, about linguistics, just feeds my soul in a way that I can't quite describe."

-More than 500 spellers tested their skill in front of Bailly and Sietsema over two days of preliminary rounds with no more than 50 finalists to be announced later Wednesday.
+More than 500 spellers tested their skill in front of Bailly and Sietsema over two days of preliminary rounds, and nearly 200 misspelled words onstage.
+The 41 semifinalists were determined by results of a written spelling and vocabulary test.

+One of the top scorers was 12-year-old Shruthika Padhy of Cherry Hill, New Jersey, who finished seventh in last year's bee and is considered one of the favorites this year.
+But even she got a few answers wrong.

+"We thought it was an easy test," bee director Paige Kimble said.
+"We were wrong."

 Here are some other stories from spellers at this year's bee: